Roguelazer/muttdown/README.md

 muttdown
 ========

-`muttdown` is a sendmail-replacement that will transparently compile annotated text/plain mail into text/html using the [Markdown][] standard.
-It will recursively walk the MIME tree and compile any text/plain or text/markdown part which begins with the sigil "!m" into Markdown, which it will insert alongside the original in a multipart/alternative container.
+`muttdown` is a sendmail-replacement designed for use with the [mutt][] email client which will transparently compile annotated `text/plain` mail into `text/html` using the [Markdown][] standard.
+It will recursively walk the MIME tree and compile any `text/plain` or `text/markdown` part which begins with the sigil "!m" into Markdown, which it will insert alongside the original in a multipart/alternative container.

-It's also smart enough not to break multipart/signed.
+It's also smart enough not to break `multipart/signed`.

 For example, the following tree before parsing: